Cathedral Bank: History

 Cathedral Group is very old financial institution that has been delivering financial services since the beginning of the 20th century.
 Since its beginning, the group has been focused on management of family offices and related products including investment banking services for bigger projects within the western European region (now the Eurozone).
 Cathedral Group has sustained lengthy operations to serve the financial needs in different industries around the world.

 Initiated Operations in July 1987, Cathedral Investment Bank, making business a Cathedral Investment Bank Corporation Ltd. Sustained operations to serve the financial needs in different industries around the globe.
 It initially started operations privately as a financial institution in four international jurisdictions but quickly grew to an international investment banking institution.

 Some media networks had suggested that Cathedral Group controls at least 120 companies around the world under different figures and various corporate activities.

-Since its inception, it has been a very controversial institution because of its high secrecy and a very tight information control policy.
+Since its inception, it has been a controversial institution because of its secrecy and a tight information control policy.
 According to declarations of Charles J. Mack ex financial services director at the European Central Bank “the high confidentiality of Cathedral will put Switzerland in a ridiculous position”.

 Its registration under the name of Cathedral Investment Bank occurred in (1987) but it has been suggested that Cathedralis Argentaria (its predecessor) has been delivering financial services for a wide number of regional clients in Europe (Specially religious entities) since 1910.
 The relevance and influence of this organization over that time is clearly suggested on the "Codicum manuscriptorum Ecclesiae Cathedralis Dunelmensis" which is one of the most relevant manuscripts of secular historical importance.